-"Post-FIRM Structure" is a structure for which construction or substantial improvement occurred after December 31, 1974 or on or after the effective date of the community's first Flood Insurance Rate Map (FIRM), whichever is later, and, as such, would be required to be compliant with the regulations of the National Flood Insurance Program.
+"Post-FIRM Structure" is a structure for which construction or substantial improvement occurred after December 31, 1974 or on or after the effective date of the community's first Flood Insurance Rate Map (FIRM) dated 06/05/1989, whichever is later, and, as such, would be required to be compliant with the regulations of the National Flood Insurance Program.

-"Pre-FIRM Structure" is a structure for which construction or substantial improvement occurred on or before December 31, 1974 or before the effective date of the community's first Flood Insurance Rate Map (FIRM), whichever is later, and, as such, would not be required to be compliant with the regulations of the National Flood Insurance Program.
+"Pre-FIRM Structure" is a structure for which construction or substantial improvement occurred on or before December 31, 1974 or before the effective date of the community's first Flood Insurance Rate Map (FIRM) dated 06/05/1989, whichever is later, and, as such, would not be required to be compliant with the regulations of the National Flood Insurance Program.